domRiddle/ASF/IPC.md

 Our API makes use of standard HTTP status codes, and they're used according to the RFC.
 Currently ASF can return following status codes:

 - `200 OK` - the request completed successfully.
 - `400 BadRequest` - the request failed because of an error, parse response body for actual reason.
+Most of the time this is ASF, understanding the request, but refusing to fulfill it for one reason or another (hence response body telling you why).
 - `401 Unauthorized` - ASF has `IPCPassword` set, but you failed to **[authenticate](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#authentication)** properly.
 - `403 Forbidden` - You failed to **[authenticate](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC#authentication)** properly too many times, IPC access is forbidden, try again in an hour.
 - `404 NotFound` - the URL you're trying to reach does not exist.